pdulvp/extract-data/README.md

 It will be added to the toolbar:

 ![Add item](images/add-rule-item.png)

-Just click on one of the format appearing and it will be copied to the clipboard.

 :thumbsup: If the value within the site change, the value will be dynamically changed here too